the best-selling books of all time

 #2

-Amidst the backdrop of the French Revolution, Dickens skillfully condenses the event of immense complexity into the scope of a family’s history, shedding light on the era by intertwining the lives of characters within the cities of London and Paris.
+The complexity of the French Revolution is condensed into the scope of a family’s history, intertwining the lives of characters within the cities of London and Paris.

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity…”